 The Project is a joint undertaking between the University of Cambridge and UNIDROIT.
 The Aviation Working Group (AWG) is the founding sponsor of the Project.
 To learn more click here.

 The Cape Town Convention Academic Project maintains an extensive Repository of documents related to the Cape Town Convention and its Protocols.
-The Repository includes Operative Legal Texts, Developmental and Legislative Material, International Registry Material, National Implementation Material, Professor Sir Roy Goode’s Official Commentaries, Reports of Judicial Activity, Scholarly Articles, Guides to to the Cape Town Convention, Economic Assessments, Instruction Materials, and Video Library.
+The Repository includes Operative Legal Texts, Developmental and Legislative Material, International Registry Material, National Implementation Material, Professor Sir Roy Goode’s Official Commentaries, Reports of Judicial Activity, Scholarly Articles, Guides to the Cape Town Convention, Economic Assessments, Instruction Materials, and Video Library.

 Use the search bar below to search the entire Repository, or click on any of the headings above to explore specific categories of documents.